EastOst/EastOst/README.md

 I am currently interested in making apps, data science, mechine learning, natural language processing (NLP), and security and privacy.

+For inquiries or collaboration, feel free to reach me at remindsemicolon@proton.me.

 ## What I Did or I Am Doing

 - **Chat Analysis Projects**: Worked on analyzing chat data using Python (Pandas, regular expressions) to extract meaningful insights such as user activity patterns.
 I plan to enhance it by using machine learning.